-- a) Why is Sonnets from the Portuguese named so? - b) What is the narrative technique of The Ring and the Book? - c) On whose death is Thyrsis written?
-To which poetic genre does it belong? - d) What does Hopkins mean by instress and inscape?
+- 1. Why is Sonnets from the Portuguese so named? - 2.
+What is the narrative technique of The Ring and the Book? - 3.
+On whose death is Thyrsis written?
+To which poetic genre does it belong? - 4.
+With reference to the poetry of Hopkins, what do instress and inscape mean? - 5.
+Why would you consider Amy Levy an important poet of the Victorian era?